Surrogate Modeling of Urban Boundary-Layer Flow

 Recently, machine learning (ML), a subset of artificial intelligence, has emerged as a promising approach for solving forward and inverse problems in CFD.
-For instance, ML algorithms have been used to accelerate direct numerical simulations \citep{bar2019learning, kochkov2021machine, jeon2022finite}, improve turbulence modeling \citep{ ling2016reynolds, wang2017physics, duraisamy2019turbulence, beck2019deep}, enrich turbulence fields \citep{liu2020deep, fukami2021machine, kim2021unsupervised}, and reconstructing three-dimensional flow fields from two-dimensional images \citep {hora2022reconstruction, yousif2023deep}.
-In the context of surrogate modeling, ML-based response-surface models are an appealing approach for solving multi-output regression problems, given their ability to capture non-linear relationships between inputs and outputs.
-These models are typically supervised using a discrete subset of CFD output data, and once trained and validated, they can be used to efficiently evaluate the system response.
+Forward problems in CFD consist of evaluating the solution of partial differential equations with known parameters, initial, and boundary conditions \citep{bar2019learning, kochkov2021machine, jeon2022finite}.
+Inverse problems, on the other hand, involve inferring quantities of interest, such as initial and boundary conditions or unknown parameters characterizing the physical system under consideration, based on observations of the system \citep{liu2020deep, fukami2021machine, kim2021unsupervised, yousif2023deep}.
+ML has also spurred advances in the context of surrogate modeling due to its capability to capture non-linear relationships between inputs and outputs \citep{zhu2019physics, zhu2019machine, ganti2020data, tang2020deep, palar2021gaussian, maulik2021turbulent, nikolopoulos2022non}.
+These models are typically supervised using a discrete subset of CFD output data, and once trained and validated, they can be used to evaluate the system response efficiently.

-Successful examples of ML-based surrogate models in the field of CFD include studies such as \cite{moonen2015employing, zhu2019physics, zhu2019machine, ganti2020data, maulik2020probabilistic, tang2020deep, palar2021gaussian, maulik2021turbulent, nikolopoulos2022non, yang2022estimation}.
 For instance, \cite{maulik2021turbulent} developed a non-intrusive surrogate model based on a multi-layer perceptron (MLP) architecture to predict the eddy viscosity field in the context of Reynolds-averaged Navier-Stokes equations.
-They showed that surrogate models offer a viable approach to exploring vast parameter spaces efficiently. \cite{zhu2019physics} proposed physics-constrained Convolutional Neural Networks for surrogate modeling of partial differential equation systems.
+They showed that surrogate models offer a viable approach to exploring vast parameter spaces efficiently. \cite{zhu2019physics} proposed physics-constrained convolutional neural networks for surrogate modeling of partial differential equation systems.
 They demonstrated that the proposed framework could be trained without labeled or training data by integrating fundamental physics laws and domain knowledge through constraint learning \citep{stewart2017label}.
 In general, fusing physics and data enables models to make reliable predictions under both interpolative (training and test inputs are from the same distribution) and extrapolative (test input is out-of-distribution) conditions \citep{karniadakis2021physics}.